The freelance lifestyle is an attractive one. But with all of the flexibility comes the reality that work might not always be as regular as we

 Health Care Premiums

 If you pay for your own health insurance through ObamaCare or a private insurance company, 100% of the premiums can be written off your freelance taxes.
 This does not apply if you’re on your spouse or another family member’s insurance coverage and will come up as a red flag if you try and claim it.

 Cost of Employment Search

 This is a doozy if you use it correctly against your freelance tax filings.
 The IRS allows you to write off the cost of finding a job, which used to mean buying stamps and nice paper to mail out resumes.
-Today, however, it can mean memberships to freelancing sites like Upwork and FlexJobs.
+Today, however, it can mean memberships to freelancing sites like FlexJobs.
 For job marketplaces that shave take a percentage of your profit, that percentage taken is also classified as the cost of looking for jobs, as it’s part of the cost of membership.
 Make sure you can track and prove how much money you made from sites that take a percentage so you can confidently prove it in case you are audited.